orblivion/ntfy/.sandstorm/README_DETAILS.md

 ### Security

-For the Sandstorm version of ntfy, use Caddy to have a special "Admin API" path that is only accessible via the Sandstorm web portal (i.e. not under the API path which Android/iOS clients use).
-Since each grain is meant for one user, we treat that user as an admin.
+For the Sandstorm version of ntfy, use Caddy to have a special "Extra API" path that is only accessible via the Sandstorm web portal (i.e. not under the API path which Android/iOS clients use).
+Since each grain is meant for one user, we treat that user effectively as an admin.
 We use this to add the extra functionality mentioned in the Backend Changes section.

 In normal ntfy, the Web UI is just a dumb client.
-For this Sandstorm app, this is true other than the Admin API that we are adding.
+For this Sandstorm app, this is true other than the Extra API that we are adding (and also ntfy's Admin API which might still be in beta?).
 The Web UI saves all of its data in browser local storage, which, as a Sandstorm app, gets periodically wiped due to how Sandstorm rotates subdomains.
 On the bright side, this means that the UI is harmless.
 It's a client like any other client.
-Even if a bad actor sees it via the API endpoint, they can't change anything because they shouldn't have access to the Admin API (and we should make sure they don't).
-However, this means that any settings (other than "Admin API" related things) will not survive long term.
+Even if a bad actor sees it via the API endpoint, they can't change anything because they shouldn't have access to the Extra API (and we should make sure they don't).
+However, this means that any settings (other than "Extra API" related things) will not survive long term.
 Language choice, subscribed topics, etc.

-Separate from the Admin API, we will make use of the "offer template" which is a facility from the Sandstorm platform.
+Separate from the Extra API, we will make use of the "offer template" which is a facility from the Sandstorm platform.
 I don't think Sandstorm exposes this via the API path, so this is again only via the Sandstorm web portal.

 ### Link to URL to put into phone app